redchenjs/mt762x-wm8960/README.md

 ## WM8960 MCLK

-WM8960 can get `MCLK` from an externel clock source or MT7628/88's `refclk` (~12MHz).
+The WM8960 can get `MCLK` from an externel clock source or the `refclk`(~12MHz) output of MT7628/88.

-To enable MT7628/88's `refclk` output, you can modify the dts file as follows:
+To enable the `refclk` output, you can modify the dts file as follows:
 ```
 refclk {
 	ralink,group = "refclk";